$\Lambda$-Returns to Scale and Individual Minimum Extrapolation Principle: On some extended notions of -returns to scale

-The existence of a minimal intersecting technology means that one can always associate to any $\Lambda$-bounded production set its minimal extrapolation.
-For any production subset $T$ of $\Real^{n+p}$, we say that $T_\Lambda$ is {\bf a $\Lambda$-minimal extrapolation } of $T$ if $T_\Lambda$ is the smallest production set satisfying a $\Lambda$-returns to scale assumption that contains $T$.
+The existence of a minimal intersecting technology allows to state that it is always possible to associate any $\Lambda$-bounded production set with its minimal extrapolation.
+For any production set $T \in \Real^{n+p}$, the production process $T_\Lambda$ is a {\bf $\Lambda$-minimal extrapolation} of $T$ if $T_\Lambda$ is the smallest production set satisfying a $\Lambda$-returns to scale assumption that contains $T$.
+It follows that if $T$ satisfies a $\Lambda$-returns to scale assumption, then: